MelissaAntunes/IBM-data-analyst-professional/README.md

 ## 📙 Course Structures

-There are 9 Courses in this Professional Certificate Specialization are as follows:
+There are 9 Courses in this Professional Certificate Specialization, which are as follows:

 - [x] [__Introduction to Data Analytics__]()